Bringing Everything Together

 Piccolo ma forte - Small but strong

-o/oppure โ†’ or
+o / oppure โ†’ or

 Tรจ o caffรจ? - Tea or coffee?

-perchรฉ โ†’ because/why
+perchรฉ โ†’ because / why

-Perchรฉ รจ tardi - Because it's late
+Perchรฉ รจ tardi - Because it is late

-quando โ†’ when
+quando โ†’ when / while

 Quando ero giovane - When I was young